 First things first- experts say the best sleeping position is one that keeps the head, neck, and spine in a neutral position.
 For this reason, they say you should sleep with only one pillow under your head.
 However, preference and sleeping position often take the lead over expert advice when it comes to considerations for the ideal number of pillows.
 In perfect world, everyone would have one single pillow that fits all their needs.
 This means:

-#1 Neck support: You want to keep your spine, neck, and head in a neutral position.
+You want to keep your spine, neck, and head in a neutral position.
 A pillow with the right amount of support will keep your body aligned the way it should be, thereby preventing a stiff neck and painful shoulder in the morning.

-#2 The ability to conform to your shape: The right pillow should conform to your body’s natural shape, which will be different depending on what position you sleep in.
+The right pillow should conform to your body’s natural shape, which will be different depending on what position you sleep in.
 Stomach sleepers will need a softer, thinner pillow that doesn’t bow their back awkwardly.
 Back and side sleepers have their own unique pillow needs.
 A good pillow should have soft, malleable material that doesn’t lose its structural integrity over time.

-#3 Ample surface area: A pillow that’s too small is going to put you in an awkward position when you roll off of it.
+A pillow that’s too small is going to put you in an awkward position when you roll off of it.
 You want a pillow with a good amount of surface area.
 Otherwise, you may find yourself waking up with your head flat on the mattress.
 That’s why we sell multiple sizes of pillows, like King size pillows for King size mattresses.

 Sleeping with multiple pillows may seem like the more comfortable choice, but it isn’t necessary if you find the right pillow.
 Sleeping with one thicker pillow is generally the preferred option.
 While sleeping with two or more pillows each night may work for some people, pillow stacking can lead to its own set of problems.
 One of the most common is that it becomes nearly impossible to get your spine naturally aligned if your head is lying on a big tower of pillows.
 When you sleep with your head at an incline, your spine loses its normal and healthy level of curvature.
 This can result in stiffness and chronic neck pain.
 If you prefer to sleep at an incline, you want your entire torso to be raised, not just your head.
 Placing your mattress on an adjustable bed base is ideal for this.